joergkrause/nyaf/README.md

   }
 ~~~

 Within the component, this is now present.
-In the above definition `this.props.data` contains an actual model.
+In the above definition `super.data` contains an actual model.

 ## Services